Walmart closing an Everett store that locals say was plagued by theft

 A Walmart spokesperson didn’t comment on reports of shoplifting.

-Opened in 2006, the Highway 99 Walmart is one of 12 Walmarts in nine states Walmart reportedly slated for closure in 2023, according to Business Insider.
+Opened in 2006, the Highway 99 Walmart is one of 15 Walmarts in 11 states Walmart reportedly slated for closure in 2023, according to Business Insider.

-The big box retailer periodically reviews performance at its nearly 5,000 U.S. locations stores “and unfortunately some do not meet our financial expectations,” the company said Friday.
+The big-box retailer periodically reviews performance at its nearly 5,000 U.S. stores “and unfortunately some do not meet our financial expectations,” the company said Friday.
 Last April, Walmart closed its location in Factoria.

 Walmart said “there is no single cause” for any store closure and that decisions are based on “current and projected financial performance, location, population, customer needs, and the proximity of other nearby stores.”

-Note: This story has been updated with additional store closing reported by Business Insider.